About Tony O'Malley

 Tony O’Malley’s distinctive vocals and funky piano playing have always been key to the sound of UK Soul Pioneers, Kokomo.

-The influence of greats like Ray Charles, Aretha Franklin, Stevie Wonder, Richard Tee and Steely Dan is plain to hear in the eight Tony O’Malley CDs.
+The influence of greats like Ray Charles, Aretha Franklin, Stevie Wonder, Richard Tee and Steely Dan is plain to hear in his eleven solo albums.
 But Tony’s own style, energy and personality shine through in every show, whether on a festival stage or in an intimate jazz club.

 Read on for the full Tony O’Malley story, or contact Tony now to discuss a booking.